Sign-in to Account

 10 Fascinating Facts about Queen Ants

-Written by Aptive Environmental April 3, 2019
+Written by Aptive Pest Control April 3, 2019

 Have you ever wondered what it would be like to live the life of a royal, like queen ants?
 Turns out you don’t have to visit Buckingham Palace to get a glimpse at the royal life.
 All that regal glitz and glamor can be found in a backyard anthill.
 However, while being queen of an ant colony comes with a few perks, there is far more responsibility and danger.